densikat/PyRobotSim/README.md

 Does the following:

     Returns string representation of direction based on hashtable index.

-**Instruction.java**

-_Interface used to spawn instruction objects_

-_Move, Place, Report, Left, Right, Report instruction classes all spawn off this interface and provide these methods_
+**Commands\Command.py**

+_Class representation of a command, all command objects game are derived off this abstract class_

 Does the following:

-    Provides validation and execution methods for instruction

-**InstructionFactory.java**
+    Takes a command string, parses string, if valid populates command instance fields

+**Commands\CommandFactory.py**

-_Factory class used to dynamically generate instruction objects based on command text_
+_Factory class that produces command objects_

 Does the following:

-    Returns instruction object instances
+    Produces objects based on Command class.
+This is based on user input command from console.

+## Todo

+* Increase test coverage

 ## License